 DuPage Health Coalition has put together the "COVID-19 Vaccine Events calendar" to track vaccination opportunities in DuPage County!

-Simply click on your preferred vaccination event to discover details on location, timing, vaccine type (Johnson & Johnson, Moderna, or Pfizer) and registration:
+Simply click on your preferred vaccination event to discover details on location, timing, vaccine type (Johnson & Johnson, Moderna, or Pfizer) and registration, if applicable:

 I want to learn more about the COVID-19 vaccine.

-- If you don’t trust the vaccine right away, it is understandable.
-To protect yourself, wear a mask, maintain social distance from those you don’t live with, and wash your hands often!
+If you don’t trust the vaccine right away, it is understandable.
+To protect yourself, wear a mask, continue to maintain social distancing from those you don’t live with, and wash your hands often!

 Racial Equity and the COVID-19 Vaccine

 Black and brown communities are being disproportionally affected by COVID-19, with higher rates of infection and poorer health outcomes than their white peers.
 Since vaccine hesitancy could further these health disparities, it is important to understand why some people may be reluctant to receive the COVID-19 vaccine.
 We are working closely with community partners to serve these marginalized communities and promote vaccine confidence.
 We are also working to help the patients we serve get vaccinations if they qualify.

 Click here to view recent community events promoting vaccine confidence:

 Current vaccination availability and plans are fluid.
 Click the buttons below to learn what’s happening now: